 The solution in Paris was to precede Bluebeard with Daphnis et Chloe by Maurice Ravel (1875-1937) for orchestra and chorus but without the dancers, the connection being that both works were composed at about the same time, around 1911.
 The big attraction of this program, and the reason all three performances were sold out weeks in advance, was that the great Jessye Norman came out of retirement, so to speak, to sing the role of Judith in Bluebeard.
 Which she did exceedingly well.
 She was sixty years old, but still at the height of her powers.

 If the weather is at all conducive at intermission time, you can step out onto the upper terrace of the Théâtre du Châtelet to have some fine views of the Seine with its bridges, and the Ile de la Cite off to the right.
 The bridge in the foreground in the first photo is the Pont au Change, and the metal one further on is the Pont Notre Dame.
 The towers of Notre Dame are visible in the center of the photo, and the building on the right is the Tribunal de Commerce on the Quai de la Corse.

 Théâtre du Châtelet, 2, rue Edouard Colonne 75001 Paris

-See also: my post Jacques Offenbach at the Châtelet
+See also: Jacques Offenbach at the Châtelet

 Théâtre des Champs-Élysées